Dating in Recovery: Are You Ready?

 Learning How to Love Yourself First

-A lot of relationships fail because we want to feel loved or look sexy in someone else’s eyes.
-This is an issue because often we fail to feel these things about ourselves without someone else’s validation.
+Many relationships fail because we want to feel loved or look sexy in someone else’s eyes.
+This is an issue because we often fail to feel these things about ourselves without someone else’s validation.

 You have to learn who you are and what you like about yourself before trying to figure someone else out.
-If you aren’t secure in your personhood, it can be easy to lose yourself in someone else’s identity.
+If you are not secure in your own identity, there is a risk of becoming overly dependent on a partner’s identity, which can be unhealthy.

 It’s significant to have a solid foundation in your recovery before looking to date again.
 If you’re not in a place where you’re actively working on yourself, the relationship is doomed to fail before it begins.